Commercial

 What TandemVu actually is

-In practical buying terms, TandemVu is Hikvision's way of combining two jobs in one branch: a broader, always-on overview and a second view that can zoom or observe more selectively.
+In practical buying terms, TandemVu is Hikvision's way of combining two jobs in one camera position: a broader, always-on overview and a second view that can zoom or observe more selectively.
 That can be useful when the operator wants context and detail together without sacrificing the big picture every time the zoom view moves.

 That is very different from saying TandemVu solves the whole site.
 A depot gate may still need a proper fixed gate camera.
 A car yard may still need fixed lot-entry or office-entry views.
 A warehouse yard may still need stable evidence at the roller door and fence line.
-TandemVu helps one branch do two jobs.
+TandemVu helps one camera position do two jobs.
 It does not make the rest of the layout disappear.

 Where TandemVu usually fits best